GoogleCloudPlatform/healthcare-federated-access-services/deploy/gae-flex/README.md

 ## Create user and database in CloudSQL

-Currently, it is using username: hydra, password: hydra, database name: GAE service name (eg. ic-staging).
+Currently, it is using username: hydra, password: hydra, database name: GAE service name (eg. ic, dam).

 ## Update the base image